Author:

 Evaluation:

-The jury selects three best presentations from the Estonian and the English competition.
-These competitors will receive a cash prize.
+The jury evaluates whether the presentation meets the requirements and selects three best speakers from the Estonian and the English competition, who will receive a cash prize.
 The decision of the jury is final.

 Comprehension and content